 With this expansion comes access to newer (or older), nonpharmacological approaches to treatment.

-Blake said his research into conscious connected breathwork—a circular breathing technique—has proven itself to be an “incredibly effective” tool for managing anxiety and depression.
+Blake said his research into conscious-connected breathwork—a circular breathing technique—has proven itself to be an “incredibly effective” tool for managing anxiety and depression.

-“In my study, we found that breathwork had a large effect size in reducing clinical levels of anxiety, offering a promising new treatment option.
-Traditional methods like therapy and mindfulness remain essential, but many clients benefit from a multifaceted approach that includes building resilience through nervous system regulation techniques.
-Breathwork, in particular, helps clients reconnect with their bodies and regulate their emotional responses,” Blake said.
+“In my study, we found that breathwork had a large effect size in reducing clinical levels of anxiety, offering a promising new treatment option,” Blake said.
+“Traditional methods like therapy and mindfulness remain essential, but many clients benefit from a multifaceted approach that includes building resilience through nervous system regulation techniques.
+Breathwork, in particular, helps clients reconnect with their bodies and regulate their emotional responses.”

-Bach, Douglas, and Rosales have each observed that cognitive behavioral therapy, which is self modification of negative thought patterns, also has a positive impact.
+Bach, Douglas, and Rosales have each observed that cognitive behavioral therapy, which is self-modification of negative thought patterns, also has a positive impact.

-“What I’ve found helpful for many of my clients is emphasizing cognitive-behavioral therapy and mindfulness techniques.
-I think people benefit from learning how to ground themselves, regulate emotions, and challenge negative thinking,” Bach said.
+“What I’ve found helpful for many of my clients is emphasizing cognitive-behavioral therapy and mindfulness techniques,” Bach said.
+“I think people benefit from learning how to ground themselves, regulate emotions, and challenge negative thinking.”

-Douglas said that additional tools that help her clients manage depression and anxiety include mindfulness, meditation, physical activity, having a structured daily routine, and an external support network.
+Douglas said that additional tools that help her clients manage depression and anxiety include mindfulness, meditation, physical activity, a structured daily routine, and an external support network.

-However, she said, for some, “Medication remains a vital component in their treatment plan.”
+However, she said, for some, “medication remains a vital component in their treatment plan.”

-Rosales observed that in the past year, he’s seen an uptick in clients seeking more holistic therapies such as acupuncture, nutritional changes, art, and music.
+He observed that in the past year, he’s seen an uptick in clients seeking more holistic therapies such as acupuncture, nutritional changes, art, and music.

 “I think this reflects a growing understanding that mental health care needs to be comprehensive and cater to the individual’s entire well-being, not just the symptoms of anxiety or depression,” he said.